What are conifers?

 The leaves of the genus Agathis and some species of Podocarpus and Araucaria are ovate and gender Metasequoia and Sequoia are lanceolate

 Reproduction in conifers

 Conifers are gymnosperms plants that produce seeds in female cones (pine cones or galbuli), formed by scales arranged around an axis.
 The female cones on the outer scales contain one or several scales that carry the ovules.
 These, after fertilization, become seeds.

-Photo of pine cones (“female flowers”) and leaves of Aleppo pine
+Photo of pine female cones (“female flowers”) and leaves of Aleppo pine

 Pollen is found in male cones born at the end of young branches of the year, usually in winter and matured during the spring months.
 Male cones are smaller because they can be between 2 and 12 mm in length.

 In the most primitive trees, male cones are isolated or poorly assembled, while in the more evolved species, such as pines, form a kind of cluster.
 Each cone has a number of scales that contain large amounts of pollen.
-In spring, when wind moves the branches of conifers, if the flowers are mature, they will expell a cloud of pollen.
+In spring, when wind moves the branches of conifers, if the male cones are mature, they will expel a cloud of pollen.

 Pollination is performed through the air.
 (Wind-pollinated) so most of the seeds of conifers contain wing-shaped extensions, which facilitates gliding through the air.